FAQ About EVGR Parking Impacts

 Those living in Studio 2, Blackwelder, Quillen, McFarland, Hoskins, and four low-rise units will no longer have access to building-adjacent parking due to their location within the construction zone.
 Residents of other EV buildings can expect their lots to accommodate a greater number of ‘ES’-permit holders than they have in the past.

 Stanford Transportation will be relocating trailers currently taking spaces in parking lots and decrease the number of C-permit spaces in EV lots.
 Both measures will create more parking spaces for EV residents.

 Additional alternatives include evening and weekend parking in commuter ('A' and 'C') or Visitor spaces in Maples Lot and the Knight Management Center Garage. ['ES'-Permit Parking Options Map, 'C'-Permit Parking Options Map]

 For residents who are able, going car free can be an attractive option for avoiding parking challenges.
-Learn more about Parking & Transportation Services’ incentive program, the EVGR Car Free Club.
+Learn more about Stanford Transportation's incentive program, the EVGR Car Free Club.

 NOTE: Construction schedules can change unexpectedly.
-P&TS does not control the construction schedule.
+Stanford Transportation does not control the construction schedule.
 We will communicate based on the information we have at any given time and work to ease the parking impact as best we can.

 What if I can't find parking close enough to my residence within Escondido Village?

 Although we anticipate sufficient parking within ‘ES’ permit areas generally, we have identified alternatives for residents.
 EV residents may park in the Maples Lot, the Wilbur Field Garage, and Knight Management Center garage for overnight and weekend parking.